-In addition to the IRP Regulation effective since April 24, 2018, the PREB issued orders on September 5 and September 18, 2018, regarding Scenarios and other points of the IRP, including, but not limited to, a directive to consider Strategy 1.
-The regulation and orders speak for themselves, so they will not be summarized here, although they are referenced below.
+In addition to the IRP Regulation effective since April 24, 2018, the PREB issued orders on September 5 and September 18, 2018, and later dates, regarding Scenarios and other points of the IRP, including, but not limited to, a directive to consider Strategy 1.
+The regulation and orders speak for themselves, so they will not be summarized here, although some of them are referenced below.